mlswg/mls-protocol/draft-ietf-mls-protocol.md

   to add the client to the group
 * When a LeafNode is received by a group member in an Add, Update, or Commit message
-* When a client joining a group receives LeafNode objects for the other members of the group in the group's ratchet tree
+* When a client joining a group receives LeafNode objects for the leaves of of the group's ratchet tree

 To verify that a LeafNode is valid regardless of its use, the client starts with the following steps: